Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * a gardener room that is completely peaceful but gets ridiculously hectic if the player dares step on a flower.
 * A peaceful lake that becomes sinister while using roseic toxin.
 * A massive enemy over 9 tiles, composed of combined textures.
 Maybe in the Spire.
+* A joke room where a Harmonizer insists on the purity and the Sameness of the roguelike genre.
+Mention that all roguelikes are theoretically real-time due to the player having a limited mortal lifespawn, which the Harmony is exempt from.
+Only the Harmony can play true roguelikes.

 **Lore**